Parity Pipeline

 Bio

-Named one of Filmmaker Magazine's "25 New Faces of Independent Cinema" (2011), Nashef has received the Kresge Arts in Detroit Award (2014), the Adrienne Shelly Director's Award (2015) for her Nadia's House screenplay, and a Knight Arts Challenge Detroit grant (2019) to develop the project.
+Named one of Filmmaker Magazine's "25 New Faces of Independent Film," Nashef has also received a Kresge Arts in Detroit Fellowship, a Knight Arts Challenge Award, and numerous honors recognizing both her filmmaking and contributions to Detroit's cultural landscape.

 Awards History